allaith-san/Cinema-API/README.md

 for the API documentation and functionality visit this [link](https://documenter.getpostman.com/view/10567374/2sA3XQiNHA).

-I recommend using [PostMan Desktop](https://www.postman.com/downloads/) to test the API locally and send requests! from here its all up to you to test the api!
+I recommend using [PostMan Desktop](https://www.postman.com/downloads/) to test the API locally and send requests! from here its all up to you to test the API